MSU-Libraries/kube-doc/README.md

 ## Volumes

-Volumes provide storage beyond the operation of a Pod.
+Volumes provide a means of storage beyond the lifespan of a container.

 ### Type: emptyDir
 Creates an empty directory when first pod is deployed, which persists on the node where